raulpenaguiao/Kickstart/README.md

 This was not overcome before the end of the competition.

-# Problem 4 ARS -
+# Problem 4 ARS #

-After revealing solution, it became clear that dynammic programing can be used
+After revealing solution, it became clear that dynammic programing can be used to count ** how many palindromes exist of a fixed length k in a substring **
+There are quadratically many substrings, so computing this number for each substring is $ O(N^3) $

+However, it still is not accepted under the time limit.